xeolabs/xeometry-guide/picking.md

  2. pick point on object surface with World-space ray.

 Types 1 and 3 just return the ID of the picked object.

-<br><br>Types 2 and 4 return the picked object, as well as information about the surface intersection, which includes:
+Types 2 and 4 return the picked object, as well as information about the surface intersection, which includes:

  * the triangle,
  * barycentric coordinates within the triangle,